Terms and Conditions

 9.5 All claims under the guarantee shall be notified to the Seller within 2 months of when the defect was or should reasonably have been detected.

 9.6 Subject to clause 9.2, this guarantee is personal to the Buyer but may be transferred with the sale of the property where the Goods are installed to a new buyer on condition that the new buyer provide the Seller with satisfactory written evidence of the completion of the sale.

-9.7 In the event the Seller should cease to trade, the Buyer will be covered by GGFi or Network Veka who offer a secure guarantee which comes into force should the Seller fail to honour any legitimate claims against its work or materials during the guarantee period of 10 years.
+9.7 In the event the Seller should cease to trade, the Buyer will be covered by Installsure who offer a secure guarantee which comes into force should the Seller fail to honour any legitimate claims against its work or materials during the guarantee period of 10 years.

 10. Trade Buyers

 10.1 Subject as expressly provided in these Conditions, and except where the Goods are sold to a person dealing as a consumer (within the meaning of the Unfair Contract Terms Act 1977), all warranties, conditions or other terms implied by statute or common law are excluded to the fullest extent permitted by law.

 10.2 The Seller accepts no liability for loss of profit, loss of business, business interruption, loss of business opportunity or consequential loss howsoever occurring where the Goods are not sold to a person dealing as a consumer.